core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## Working with Uri-Host, Uri-Port, Uri-Path, and Uri-Query

-Uri-Query is not currently use by this protocol.
+Uri-Query is not currently used by this protocol.
 Uri-Host, Uri-Port and Uri-Path MUST be used as specified by {{RFC6690}} to target the CoOL resources as defined by section 3.

 ## Working with Location-Path and Location-Query

-This version of CoOL does't support the creation of resources (datastore or event stream).
+This version of CoOL doesn’t support the creation of resources (datastore or event stream).
 For this reason, the use of Location-Path and Location-Query is not required.

 ## Working with Accept